nhn/tui.chart/docs/en/common-plot.md

 };
 ```

-The charts that support each option are as follow.
+The charts that support each option are as follows.

 | Option Name | Chart Name |
 | --- | --- |